duarm/Congehou-Sun-Days/README.md

 [X] Time Stop - Stops the time for a limited amount of time.
 (Ironic don't you think?)

-[Left-Shift] Focus - Hold Left-Shift to slow you down while show your hitbox and the range of Homura.
+[Left-Shift] Focus - Hold Left-Shift to slow you down, your hitbox and the range of homura also becomes visible.

 [P] Infinite Lives.
 (The game is bit unfair by the end, if you're having trouble, please use this)